 Testosterone Increases Sensitivity to Perceived Threats

 When the MRI data was examined, the results showed that men that were given Testosterone responded to angry faces with heightened activity in all three areas most associated with threat perception—the periaqueductal grey, the hypothalamus, and the amygdala.
-Testosterone Suppression limited the ability of the placebo patients to perceive threat.
+Testosterone Suppression limited the ability of placebo patients to perceive threats.

 Understanding the Psychological Influence of Testosterone